 Since 1964, catch of Gulf of Maine Atlantic cod has ranged from 3,242 mt to 22,272 mt.
 Recent catches over the past five years have ranged from approximately 5,000 mt to 11,000 mt.
 Catch estimates prior to 1981 do not include commercial discards or estimates of recreational removals.
 Since 1982, commercial landings have been the largest source of fishery removals, comprising 40-90% of the total catch.
-Commercial discards constituted a large proportion of the catch during the 1998 - 2003 period when trip limits ranged from 30-500 lb/day (13.6 - 226.8 kg/day).
-In the most recent five years discards have accounted for <10% of the catch.
-Major uncertainties in the commercial catch include mis-allocation of commercial landings stemming from industry mis-reporting of statistical area and uncertainty in the discard estimation methods.
+Commercial discards constituted a large proportion of the catch between 1998 and 2003 when trip limits ranged from 30-500 lb/day (13.6 - 226.8 kg/day).
+Since 2006 commercial discards have accounted for <10% of the catch.
+Major uncertainties in the commercial catch include mis-allocation of commercial landings stemming from industry mis-reporting of statistical area and uncertainty in the discard estimation method.
 The uncertainty with respect to mis-reporting is likely to be small (5%).
 In recent years precision of the estimated discards has been high with coefficients of variation (CV) <20%.
 The updated assessment has included hindcasted commercial discard back to 1982 and the uncertainty on these estimates is unknown.

-There is a large recreational fishery in the Gulf of Maine that over the last decade, has accounted for approximately 30-50% of the total catch.
-Recreational discards have become an increasingly important component of fishery removal and as of 2010 constitute 20% of total catch.
+There is a large recreational fishery in the Gulf of Maine that, over the last decade, has accounted for approximately 30-50% of the total catch.
+Recreational discards have become an increasingly important component of fishery removal and as of 2010, constitute 20% of total catch.
 Uncertainty in the recreational catch is on the order of 10-25% in terms of percent standard error (PSE).
-An additional source of uncertainty is the age composition of the recreational discards before 2005.
-The updated assessment has attempted to hindcast recreational discard length frequency distributions back to 1981 so that this fraction of the catch could be included in an age-based assessment.
-Previous Gulf of Maine cod assessments have not accounted for this catch component.
+An additional source of uncertainty is the age composition of recreational discards prior to 2005.
+The updated assessment has attempted to hindcast recreational discard length frequency distributions back to 1981 so that this fraction of the catch could be incorporated into an age-based assessment.
+Previous Gulf of Maine cod assessments have not accounted for recreational discards.